tmmohammedtauqeer10/Apex-Ai/README.md

 Enable GPU support (see above)
 Close other applications
 📜 License
-MIT — Free to use and modify
+MIT — Free to use and modify.